-I was born and raised in the suburbs of of Durban, Natal, South Africa.
-Life for my family, my Mom, brother and sister was tough as we lost our 29-year old Dad when I was just 6 years old.
-We were then schooled in two boarding schools, and were able to see my mom on weekends for a Sunday picnic or so.
-Richmond Primary School in the Natal Midlands was 1st thru 7th grade, then Stanger High & Brettonwood High Schools.
+I was born and raised in the suburbs of Durban, Natal, South Africa.
+Life for my family, my mother, brother and sister, was rough as we lost our 29-year-old Dad when I was just 6 years old.
+We were then schooled in two boarding schools, first primary school followed by high school, restricting us to see my mom on weekends for a Sunday picnic or so, and school holidays.
+Richmond Primary School in the Natal Midlands was 1st thru 7th grade, then Stanger High and Brettonwood High Schools.
 When my Mom remarried years later, we moved back the Durban suburbs into a house in Sea View.
-Although the boys in my family, that now included a step brother (and step sister), were exposed to riding motorcycles, it was here in the late 60’s and early 70’s that we were among the very first to compete in Junior Motocross in South Africa on home make motorcycles.
+Although the boys in my family, which now included a stepbrother and stepsister, we were exposed to riding motorcycles on farms during our non-school periods, it was here, in the late 60’s and early 70’s, that we were among the very first to compete in Junior Motocross in South Africa on home make motorcycles.
 My brother and I would share our bike, he would ride one race and I would ride the next race.
 Oh what memories!

 As a young boy I was always intrigued by Nature, the Outdoors, Adventure and Motorsports.
 My first recollection of “what I wanted to be” was a Park Ranger.
 I loved being outdoors and witnessing the beauty and wildlife in South Africa, particularly what we experienced in Richmond from a few of the junior school friend’s farms we visited on week ends.
 In retrospect, I would only really begin to appreciate South Africa’s natural beauty and wildlife after returning for a vacation decades later, and subsequent trips “back home”.